udelcodes/udelcodes.github.io/cyber2/Bash_Tutorial.md

 ls - list the contents of the directory

-cd - change directory
+cd <directory> - change directory

-touch - creates a new file
+touch <filename> - creates a new file

-mkdir - created a new dir
+mkdir <directoryname> - created a new dir

+cat <filename> - displays the contents of a file

+pid - prints the process ID of the shell

+kill <pid> - kills a running process

+grep <string> <filename>- searches file for string and prints lines containing that string.
 ```

 ## First Exercise, getting familiar with bash